NCBI-Hackathons/Viral-VDAP/README.md

 ### De novo assembly with SPAdes

-We chose SPAdes as our de novo assembler because it can work with Illumina and IonTorrent reads.
+We chose SPAdes as our de novo assembler because it can work with Illumina and Ion Torrent reads.
 In addition, SPAdes is capable of providing hybrid assemblies using PacBio, Oxford, Nanopore, and Sanger reads.
+Currently, our pipeline only takes in Illumina and Ion Torrent reads.

 The SPAdes pipeline itself contains several modules: